alyssariah/alyssariah-react_map_project/react_project/README.md

 ## How to use?

 To use this app, a user must have the names and addresses of the people they want to find on the map.
 On the home page they can enter the names and addresses of both drivers and passengers in the appropriate sections.
 They can then navigate to the map and interact with the driver and passenger markers.
 The Passenger markers will show the driver they are assigned to in their info window.
 At first, all the passenger markers will be unassigned.
 So the user can click on the unassigned hyperlink and then assign them to one of the drivers.
-When a marker is assigned, it turns blue and the user can navigate to the assigned list page afterwards to see all the assignments.
+When a marker is assigned, it turns blue and the user can navigate to the assigned list page to see all the assignments.

 ## Contribute